imgd-4000-2020/syllabus-and-notes/README.md

 Instructor: Charlie Roberts w/ Ralph Sutter(IMGD 4500)

 IMGD 4000 will expose students to concepts related to technical development using game engines.
-Game engines are used in a variety of fields ranging from games, to medical simmulations, to architecture, and are an important part of any developer's toolbox, regardles of whether or not a developer is working on a "game".
+Game engines are used in a variety of fields ranging from games, to medical simulations, to architecture, and are an important part of any developer's toolbox, regardles of whether or not a developer is working on a "game".

 Some topics discussed in this course include: